CubicleJockey/WGU.MSDA/Classes/D214 - Data Analytics Graduate Capstone/Overview/msda-capstone-proposal-questions.md

          * factors for loan approval
          * production costs
          * transportation charges
-         * significant group differences in terms of valuation or market share.
+         * significant group differences in terms of valuation or market share
 2. Social conditions, avocations, or non-business problems are `NOT SUITABLE` for Capstone study.
 3. Must have in-text citation per section of your Proposal.
 4. Limitations are constraints placed upon the researcher.
        * Spell them out.
 5. Delimitations are constraints the researcher places upon the study.
        * Spell them out.
-6. The data table is required because it demonstrates to the committee the independent variables (IVs) intended for study as opposed to all IVs.
+6. The data table is required because it demonstrates to the committee the `independent variables` (IVs) intended for study as opposed to all IVs.
 7. Use statistical terminology throughout the proposal.
        * The title should state the principal statistical method being used.
 8. Cite a study of your subject or similar subject that used the method you are planning to use.
 (Context and Project Outcome).